radiantearth/stac-spec/extensions/label/README.md

 | counts          | [Count Object]  | Counts                     | An object containing counts for categorical data. |
 | statistics      | [Stats Object]  | Statistics                 | An object containing statistics for regression/continuous numeric value data. |

-`label:summary ` generally won't have both counts and statistics, but one of the two.
+`label:overview ` generally won't have both counts and statistics, but one of the two.

 ##### Count Object